-Federal Investigation Launched After Baltimore Patient Left At A Bus Stop In A Gown
+Feds Investigate After Patient In Hospital Gown Was Left At Baltimore Bus Stop

 It's worth noting that CMS is responsible for investigating potential violations of the Emergency Medical Treatment and Labor Act, which requires Medicare-participating hospitals to examine all patients who come into the emergency room.

-EMTALA also requires care providers to stabilize or provide a transfer to those who are having a medical emergency.
+The law also requires care providers to stabilize or provide a transfer to those who are having a medical emergency.
 Penalties for breaking this law could be a fine of up to $50,000 or, more rarely, termination of Medicare and Medicaid status.

-"If you get the federal government involved and they're looking into your actions and non-actions, it's a big deal, practically and symbolically," said Frankie Berger, the director of advocacy at the Treatment Advocacy Center, an organization that advocates for medical treatment for people with severe mental illness.
+"If you get the federal government involved and they're looking into your actions and nonactions, it's a big deal, practically and symbolically," said Frankie Berger, the director of advocacy at the Treatment Advocacy Center, an organization that advocates for medical treatment for people with severe mental illness.

 The video captured by Imamu Baraka, a psychotherapist, shows four security guards walking away from a bus stop next to the hospital.
 They appear to have just left the patient, later identified as Rebecca, at the stop.
 Here's more from our previous coverage: